 If a country is on the approved list, entities and branches located in that country may submit their QI applications.
 Once a specific attachment has been developed for a particular country, the IRS will associate the attachment with the QI agreement it sends for signature.
 A QI may suggest amendments to the attachment, but departures from the standardized attachment may delay processing of an application.

 To determine whether the know-your-customer rules that have been submitted to the IRS cover a particular QI applicant, the applicant should look to the specific country attachment.
 For example, in some countries, different rules apply to banks and brokers.
 A QI applicant that is a bank or a broker should verify that the know-your-customer rules that have been submitted cover all the rules applicable to that applicant.

-If you have a collections, compliance or audit issue with the CRA, MRQ, IRS or with the CRTC, WSIB or any aspect of those agencies, inTAXicating is the place you need to contact.
+If you have a collections, compliance or audit issue with the CRA, inTAXicating is the place you need to contact.

-inTAXicating Tax Services has strategic partnerships which allows my team to include amazing tax lawyers, insolvency practitioners, mortgage brokers, debt counselling experts and much more.
+inTAXicating works in strategic partnership with amazing accountants, tax lawyers, insolvency practitioners, mortgage brokers, debt counselling experts and much more.